Alphasud/Sitckies/README.md

 - Set the text contained in a sticky note (either at creation or after).
 - Clear the canvas of all sticky notes and background.
 - Change the color of a sticky note.
-- Draw anywhere on the canvas, select eraser tool to erase, or erase all drawing.
+- Draw anywhere on the canvas, switch pen color (default is black), select eraser tool to erase, or erase all drawing at once (for now, drawing cannot be saved)
-- Paste an image link to set it as the background canvas.
+- Paste an image link to set it as the canvas background.
-- You can save your canvas on a distant database (here I use Firestore from Firebase)
+- Save your canvas on a distant database (here I use Firestore from Firebase).

+## Future features could include :
+- Authentication.
+- 'Private' dashboard with all your canvas and personal info.
+- Creating multiple canvas.
+- Sharing canvas with other user.